 Specialty Drugs are available exclusively from a Network Specialty Pharmacy.
-A Network Specialty Pharmacy provides Specialty Drugs by mail or, upon your request, will transfer the Specialty Drug to an associated retail store for pickup.
-See Exceptions Process for Obtaining Outpatient Prescription Drugs at a Non-Participating Pharmacy.
+A Network Specialty Pharmacy provides Specialty Drugs by mail or upon your request, will transfer the Specialty Drug to an associated retail store for pickup.
+See Obtaining Outpatient Prescription Drugs at a Non-Participating Pharmacy.